Skip to content

 Note: Replace crawler with the User-agent name of the crawler.

 You can define different rules for each crawler in a new text block.
-For example, assume that you want to block crawler1 from crawling your page at all.
-But you also want to allow crawler2 to crawl your page at a reduced rate:
+The following example blocks crawler1 from crawling your page at all, but allows crawler2 to crawl your page at a reduced rate:

 User-agent: crawler1